 - The thousands of brilliant theologians and scholars who have interpreted Scripture over the past two millennia were not illiterate; they were highly educated, extremely well read, and well trained.
 Most of them spoke and read multiple languages and they spent decades of their lives studying the Scriptures.
 (Check out the book “God’s Secretaries” for a great example of the kind of minds I’m talking about.)
 Even if 99% of the general population was illiterate, that has no bearing on the work of the highly-literate theologians and scholars who have poured over the Scriptures over the centuries.
 Modern orthodox Christianity is not built on the opinions and beliefs of the illiterate masses.

-The second reason Zachary gives for why we’re just now discovering Torah is because we now have such easy access to the Bible.
-Zachary claims that the written Word was kept from us and that the church lied to us.
+The second reason Bauer gives for why we’re just now discovering Torah is because we now have such easy access to the Bible.
+He claims that the written Word was kept from us and that the church lied to us.
 And he’s right on both counts.

 For a long time, the church did try to keep the laity in the dark about what Scripture actually says.
 It was a power play; the church did not want people interpreting Scripture for themselves because they wanted to maintain control.
 By doing this, they were able to make up completely false doctrines and use them to amass power and wealth.
 They would do things like collect indulgences (money) from the unwashed masses who wanted to get their dead relatives out of purgatory.
 The average citizen didn’t have access to a Bible and probably couldn’t read one if they did.
 So they just believed what the church told them and paid up.

-There are two other big problems with Zachary’s second reason:
+There are two other big problems with Bauer’s second reason:

 What’s more, claiming modern Christianity is a product of Roman interference or Gentile pollution simply does not hold water because all this time we have had direct access to Scripture itself.
 Modern orthodox Christianity is not preaching about the teachings, writings, and traditions of ancient Rome or Greece.
 We’re preaching about Christ, and Him crucified (1 Cor 2:2) and trying to live out a faith that is built on (and can be measured against) Scripture itself.

 The miracle of Scripture is that it contains truths that even a child can understand.
 And at the same time, it holds truths that are so deep and mysterious that after more than two thousand years of the world’s brightest minds mining its depths we’re still nowhere near exhausting its treasures.
 In fact, as mere humans, none of us are capable of understanding Scripture on our own.
 It’s only when it is illuminated for us by the Holy Spirit that we’re able to gain any true understanding of its spiritual truths.
-Jesus told us that it’s the Holy Spirit that the Father will send Who will teach us all things (John 14:26).
+Jesus told us that the Father will send the Holy Spirit to teach us all things (John 14:26).
 And when He, the Spirit of truth, comes, He will guide us into all the truth (John 16:13).
 In fact, the spiritual gift of teaching the Scriptures is one of the gifts of the Holy Spirit (Rom 12:6–8, 1 Cor 12:28, Eph 4:1-12).